RockLikeAmadeus/swe-toolbox/general/design-and-architecture/behavior-driven-development/_index.md

 # Learning progress

-BDD in Action, Chapter 3
+BDD in Action, Chapter 3, search for

+Can each member of your team articulate the business objectives of your project?

+And continue notes in [here](./high-level-end-to-end-bdd-example.md)

 # Requirements Discovery and Specification